When it comes to monitoring one’s personal health, it’s important to know the signs that something might be amiss.

 These are nine of the signs that should be watched for; the more symptoms displayed simultaneously, the more important it is to get in and see a doctor:

 Pancreatic cancer affects the pancreas, which is a part of the digestive system that aids in maintaining blood sugar levels and digestion.
-Therefore, it stands to reason that if an otherwise-healthy adult—particularly one who isn’t eating the kinds of foods that would cause rapidly-onset diabetes—all of a sudden becomes diabetic, there’s likely something amiss.
+Therefore, it stands to reason that if an otherwise-healthy adult—particularly one who isn’t eating the kinds of foods that would cause rapid-onset diabetes—all of a sudden becomes diabetic, there’s likely something amiss.

 The onset of diabetes in adults, particularly type 2 diabetes, isn’t often enough of a warning sign by itself.
 But combined with other symptoms, it can be a very clear indicator that more is wrong—and if it feels amiss, it’s always important to talk to a doctor about exploring a further diagnosis.